abbiekressner/abbiekressner.github.io/kressner-cv.md

 ## Experience {.htmlhidedescription}
 * Visiting Postdoctoral Researcher · Cochlear, Ltd · Melbourne, Australia · 01/2017 to 04/2017

     - Investigated models for cochlear implant speech intelligibility prediction

 * Postdoctoral Researcher · Technical University of Denmark · Copenhagen, Denmark · 10/2015 to present

-    -  Investigating cochlear implant speech coding errors
+    -  Investigating speech in noise for cochlear implant recipients, both in the areas of speech intelligibility prediction and psychoacoustic experimentation

 * Visiting Scholar · National Acoustic Laboratories · Sydney, Australia · 6/2014 to 2/2015